gaurav-k-prasad/Airbnb/README.md

 ### joi is npm package used to validate schema of mongodb so if any required params missing then throw error
 by Joi we declare a schema for joi used for validating

+### passport -> npm package used for authentication from various sources
+### passport-local -> npm package used for authentication from username, password

+### passport-local-mongoose -> npm package used for easier integration with mongodb
+While writing schema for user we can use Schama.plugin(passportLocalMongoose);